GoldSrc

-GoldSrc (pronounced "Gold Source"), sometimes called the Half-Life engine, is a proprietary game engine developed by Valve.
+GoldSrc (pronounced "gold source", formerly the Half-Life Engine) is a proprietary game engine developed by Valve.
 At its core, GoldSrc is a heavily modified version of id Software's Quake engine.
 It made its debut in 1998 with Half-Life and powered future games developed by or with oversight from Valve, including Half-Lifes expansions, Day of Defeat and games in the Counter-Strike series.
 GoldSrc was succeeded by the Source engine with the releases of Half-Life: Source, Half-Life 2, and Counter-Strike: Source in 2004.

 Development

 The basis of GoldSrc is the engine used in the video game Quake, albeit with heavy modification by Valve.
 While the engine served as the basis for GoldSrc, Gabe Newell said that a majority of the code used in the engine was created by Valve.
 GoldSrc's artificial intelligence systems, for example, were essentially made from scratch.
 The engine also uses some code from other games in the Quake series, including QuakeWorld and Quake II.

 In 1997, Valve hired Ben Morris and acquired Worldcraft, a tool for creating custom Quake maps.
 The tool was renamed Valve Hammer Editor and became the official mapping tool for GoldSrc.
 The engine supports skeletal animation, which allowed for more realistic body kinematics and facial expression animations than most other engines at the time of release.

 The GoldSrc engine initially had no real name and was simply called the Half-Life engine.
 When the need arose for Valve to work on the engine without risking introducing bugs into Half-Lifes codebase, Valve forked the code, creating two main engine branches: one gold master branch, "GoldSrc", and the other "Src".
 Internally, any games using the original branch were referred to as "Goldsource" to differentiate it from the second branch, while the "Src" branch evolved into the Source engine.

 Valve released versions of the GoldSrc engine for OS X and Linux in 2013, eventually porting all of their first-party games using the engine to the platforms by the end of the year.